abreksa4/Unicorn/README.md

 	const EVENT_RENDER = 'app.render';
 	const EVENT_FINISH = 'app.finish';
 ```

-Each event is emitted before the action takes place (if any, render doesn't do anything), and the event manager is
+Each event is emitted before the action takes place (if any, `Application::EVENT_RENDER` doesn't do anything),
-accessible via `Application::getInstance()->getEventEmitter()`.
+and the event manager is accessible via `Application::getInstance()->getEventEmitter()`.
 Fairly simple, see the [league/event](http://event.thephpleague.com/2.0/) documentation.

 ## Routing
 You can access the router via `Application::getInstance()->getRouteCollection()`.
 From there check out the
 [league/route](http://route.thephpleague.com/) docs for more info.
+A note on the return values of methods/closures/etc
+called on dispatch: If `NULL` is returned (or nothing at all, implied) then `Application->$response` is not updated, but
+the emitting process is carried out.
+However, if you return `FALSE`, the emitting process is not carried out and
+`Application::EVENT_RENDER` (needless to say, `Application::EVENT_EMIT_ERROR` is not) is not emitted either.
+This can be
+used to run other, non-Unicorn, code or frameworks on specific routes.

 ## PSR-7
 Really?
 Ok, well checkout [php-fig.org](http://www.php-fig.org/psr/psr-7/) for more info.